 Our annual ISSWA conference

 Providing members with state and national legislative updates

 Advocating for relevant state and national legislation supporting students, families, schools, and communities

 Being an active member of the Midwest School Social Work Council and a School Social Work of America Association state affiliate member

 In response to the needs of a growing profession, The Iowa School Social Workers' Association was founded in 1968.
 The Association was the source of information, support and unity for school social workers who were spread thinly across the state at that time.

-Today area education agencies (AEAs) employ 379 school social workers whose primary responsibility is the provision of support services to students with disabilities who require special education services.
+Today there are 379 school social workers licensed through the Iowa Board of Educational Examiners many of whom are employed at area education agencies (AEAs) whose primary responsibility is the provision of support services to students with disabilities who require special education services.
 A growing number of local Iowa school districts also hire school social workers, who provide social work services to all students in the district.